LaboratoryGA/shortcode/README.md

 ^[ShortcodeClass (arg1="Something" arg2="Something else")]^
 ```

+**Note that even if no arguments are required, you must still have the open
+and close brackets**

 In the above example, "ShortcodeClass" may be PHP classes whatsoever which
 contains a method "show" which takes in a single parameter, which will be an
 instance of "ShortcodeContext".
 This object will contain all the relevant